-- 1. Students are responsible for following all College of Health Professions policies and procedures, which are distributed in NUR 303. - 2.
-The College of Health Professions sets a required minimum grade of "C-" for all nursing core courses. - 3.
-It is mandatory that all nursing students complete a background check, drug screen and submit required credentials during NUR 303.
-Details are provided in the program handbook available through the B.S.N.
-Student Blackboard site.
+Students are responsible for following all College of Health Professions policies and procedures, which are distributed in NUR 303.

+It is mandatory that all nursing students complete a background check, drug screen, and submit required credentials during NUR 303.
+Details are provided in the program handbook available through the BSN Student Program site.
 Please be advised there is a one-time outside vendor fee required to complete the mandatory credentialing.
 This one-time fee is the responsibility of the students.
 Previous screening will not be accepted.